BS in Computer Science + Linguistics

 - textual analysis

-The BS in CS Linguistics requires coursework in both computer science and linguistics as well as courses necessary to complete the General Education and Writing-in-the-Discipline requirements of the College of Liberal Arts and Sciences.
+The BS in Computer Science + Linguistics requires coursework in both computer science and linguistics as well as courses necessary to complete the General Education and Writing-in-the-Discipline requirements of the College of Liberal Arts and Sciences.

 Course requirement for the Major include both required and elective courses.